An Overview of Workplace First Aid Requirements and Regulations

 • Critical Life-Saving Equipment: AEDs are essential in workplaces where there is a risk of cardiac arrest, such as those with older employees or high-stress environments.
 Employers must ensure that AEDs are available and that employees are trained in their use.
 The presence of an AED can significantly increase the chances of survival in the event of sudden cardiac arrest, making it a vital component of workplace first aid preparedness.

-Designating and Training First Aid Personnel: Preparedness in Action
+Designating and First Aid Training for Personnel: Preparedness in Action

 1 Designated First Aiders: